 A few years ago I might have waited for the news without exhaling – marked time while marching in place.
 But not this time.
 Now I know that the sooner caregivers, and anyone really, can accept where they are and what is happening in their life, the sooner they can learn to live in their reality.
 Tom Petty sang that the waiting is the hardest part.
 Good song, but I disagree.
 Not waiting is harder – but worth it.

-The other night, in the middle of uncertainty and fear while I await the news, I told someone it had been a great day.
+The other night, in the midst of uncertainty and fear while I wait, I told someone it had been a great day.
 They seemed shocked.
 “How can you say that?” this person asked me – the news will affect their life too.
 “Because it was,” I said.
 “Everything that happened today was good.”
 And why wouldn’t I be happy about that?
 I don’t know if tomorrow will be a good day.
 I don’t know if I will get good news or bad next week, and even if I do, that shouldn’t stop me from having good days or good moments right now, right?

 Your life is today.
 It’s what you opened your eyes to this morning.
 It’s not going to start when your shift ends or you retire, or when you lose 10 pounds, or meet someone special, or get the news, or when your caregiving experience ends.
 Live it now.